-Goal 2: A diverse environment interconnected by biodiversity corridors Direction 14: Protect important environmental assets Direction 15: Enhance biodiversity connections Direction 16: Protect the coast and increase resilience to natural hazards Direction 17: Mitigate and adapt to climate change Some areas zoned R2 are located in coastal areas, in bushfire prone areas, in areas known to be flood prone and adjacent to waterways.
+Goal 2: A diverse environment interc onnected by biodiversity corridors Direction 14: Protect important environmental assets Direction 15: Enhance biodiversity connections Direction 16: Protect the coast and increase resilience to natural hazards Direction 17: Mitigate and adapt to climate change Some areas zoned R2 are located in coastal areas, in bushfire prone areas, in areas known to be flood prone and adjacent to waterways.
 Some areas are also mapped as containing terrestrial biodiversity.
 The planning proposal does not change the fact that dual occupancy development is currently permissible in these areas.
 The assessment of a development application for dual occupancy development in these areas will take into account all of the relevant considerations.
 The opportunity to subdivide a dual occupancy development does not generate additional considerations, with the exception that subdivision of bushfire prone land for residential purposes requires a Bushfire Safety Authority under the Rural Fires Act 1997.
 It is considered that the proposal will not undermine the objective of protecting environmental assets, the coast and increasing resilience to natural hazards.
 Direction 18: Secure water resources Not relevant.
-Goal 3: Healthy and connected comm unities Direction 19: Strengthen cross-border connectivity Not relevant.
+Goal 3: Healthy and connected comm nunities Direction 19: Strengthen cross-border connectivity Not relevant.
 Direction 20: Enhance access to goods and services by improving transport connections Not relevant.
 Direction 21: Increase access to health and education services Not relevant.
 Direction 22: Build socially inclusive, safe and healthy communities Not relevant.
 Direction 23: Protect the region's heritage Some land zoned R2 contains a heritage item.
 The planning proposal does not change the fact that dual occupancy development is currently permissible on the site of a heritage item.
 The assessment of a development application for dual occupancy development on land containing a heritage item will take into account the relevant heritage considerations.
 The opportunity to subdivide a dual occupancy development on the site of a heritage item does generate an additional heritage consideration, being the potential impact of the subdivision on the curtilage of the heritage item.
 While the proposal raises an additional consideration, it is considered that the proposal will not undermine the objective of conserving heritage assets.

-Goal 4: Environmentally sustainable housing choices

-Direction 24: Deliver greater housing supply and choice

-Direction 25: Focus housing growth in locations that maximise infrastructure and services

-Direction 27: Deliver more opportunities for affordable housing

-The planning proposal aims to encourage additional dual occupancy development on a range of lot sizes, providing increased nousing supply and choice in existing residential areas.
+Goal 4: Environmentally sustainable housing choices Direction 24: Deliver greater housing supply and choice Direction 25: Focus housing growth in locations that maximise infrastructure and services The planning proposal aims to encourage additional dual occupancy development on a range of lot sizes, providing increased housing supply and choice in existing residential areas.
+Direction 27: Deliver more opportunities for affordable housing The planning proposal will maximise the use of existing infrastructure and service capacity.
+The ability to subdivide dual occupancy developments increases the number of small lot housing opportunities, providing a new affordable housing option for many.
+Direction 26: Coordinate infrastructure and water supply in a cross-border setting Not relevant Direction 28: Manage rural lifestyles Not relevant Local Government Narratives Eurobodalla Encourage more diverse and affordable housing choices, particularly for older people.
+The planning proposal aims to encourage additional dual occupancy development on a range of lot sizes, providing increased housing diversity in existing residential areas.
+The ability to subdivide dual occupancy developments increases the number of small lot housing opportunities, providing a new affordable housing option for many, including for older people.